MAD TRIGGER CREW brings guns, crime, and violence to the table with a funky and melancholic release that will impress you.

 3. What’s My Name?

-In the end “BAYSIDE M.T.C” portrays Yokohama in a menacing and melancholic way, filled with groovy instrumentals, smooth rhymes and a classic samples, all in a simple yet effective package.
+In the end “BAYSIDE M.T.C” portrays Yokohama in a menacing and melancholic way, filled with groovy instrumentals, smooth rhymes, and classic samples, all in a simple yet effective package.
 A gem of a release.

 “BAYSIDE M.T.C” is available for purchase on CDJAPAN for all overseas fans.